Mutantinc/glrez-java/README.txt

 Though, probably no Maven repository contains the necessary external libs, so you will have to install them yourself.
 Also, in JavaWabStart mode, the glrez jar will need to be signed, and all the jars it uses at runtime too.
 JOGL, JOAL and NativeFmodEx are already signed.
 IBXM is not.

-Using portecle, https://portecle.sourceforge.net, create yourself a keystore.
+Using portecle for example, https://portecle.sourceforge.net, create yourself a keystore.
 Then generate a key pair into it with the CN=ibxm and alias=ibxm and give it a password Then generate a key pair into it with the CN=glrez and alias=glrez and give it a password